AGGREGATE & QUARRY ASSOCIATION

 Technical

-AQA Technical Advisor Mike Chilton is our lead on technical issues including proposed changes to pavement specifications, use of marginal aggregates, use of recycled products, etc. all of which the AQA has taken up on your behalf.
+AQA Technical Adviser Mike Chilton is our lead on technical issues including proposed changes to pavement specifications, use of marginal aggregates, use of recycled products, etc. all of which the AQA has taken up on your behalf.
 Mike also manages enquiries from AQA members with particular technical issues.

 Communications